 If you listen well enough, you can hear the bench sigh in anticipation; at least they are holding each other.
 Long, cool fingers stroke trembling chin.
-Her mouth motions that her love is dead, and slides their commitment from her left cool hand, as if playing an adagio for strings.
+Her mouth motions that her love is dead, and slides their commitment from her left cool hand as if playing an adagio for strings.
 Kissing her emptied mouth for the last time, they walk out of each others’ lives.

-In the first rush of morning, a hooded youth running, stumbling as he looks backwards breathlessly over his shoulder, collapses into the unrelenting reality of a bench under a sympathetic sycamore dressed in daylight.
+In the first rush of morning, a hooded youth running, stumbling as he looks backward breathlessly over his shoulder, collapses into the unrelenting reality of a bench under a sympathetic sycamore dressed in daylight.

 If you listen well enough, you will hear the bench sigh in desperation that at least this boy has saved his own life.
-Bitten finger nails clawing, to dig out the cigarette burns from his cheek.
+Bitten fingernails clawing, to dig out the cigarette burns from his cheek.

 He buries an unslept face beneath sheltering armpit as he beats bruised fist against bruised thigh, reliving the torment inflicted upon him by the serial invasion of space between the hills of his buttocks.

 Hearing the whine of a distant police car, meant for him, he makes a run for it towards the bridge made of eyes.

 Then when the bench has gone and there’s nothing between me, the river and the paint store, whose colour changes lives, if you listen well enough you might still hear the sighing of the bench … THE WITNESS!